aluo734/BoundaryStats/README.md

 Boundary
 </td>
 <td style="text-align:left;">
-The length of the longest subgraph, or set of contiguous boundary elements.
+The length of the longest subgraph.
 </td>
 </tr>
 <tr>